Knitted Knockers – A brief history

-A Knitted Knocker is the name given to a hand knitted prosthesis for ladies who have had a mastectomy or lumpectomy, as an alternative to the ones issued by hospitals.
-The knocker is made in 100% mercerised cotton, with non-allergenic filling, is lightweight, extremely comfortable and fits into an ordinary bra.
-They are given free of charge to anyone who requests one
+A knitted knocker is the name given to a hand-knitted prosthesis for ladies who have had a mastectomy or lumpectomy, as an alternative to the ones issued by hospitals.
+The knocker is made in 100% mercerised cotton, with non-allergenic filling.
+It is lightweight, extremely comfortable and fits into an ordinary bra.
+Knockers are given free of charge to anyone who requests one.

 The birth of knitted knockers

-There are currently 200 Knitted Knocker groups in 18 different countries.
+There are currently over 500 Knitted Knocker groups in 30 different countries.

 During 2016, separate groups were formed in Alicante (Costa Blanca) and Mallorca.